I Am Eleven

 I Am Eleven is a 2011 Australian documentary film by Genevieve Bailey and Henrik Nordstrom, who travelled through 15 countries over a period of six years to explore the lives of 11-year-olds in different environments.
 The countries that the children are from include Thailand, England, India, France, Australia, Sweden, Morocco, Japan and the Czech Republic.
 The film has been compared with the 7 Up documentary series and won awards in the USA, Australia, Brazil, France and Spain.

 The film premiered at the 2011 Melbourne International Film Festival.

 Background

 Following the completion of a Bachelor of Creative Arts Honours from the Victorian College of the Arts at Melbourne University in 2003, Bailey completed a series of short films, music videos and a video installation, while also tutoring at Melbourne University and Deakin University.

-As of 2017, Bailey had made over 40 films, many of which are collaborations with fellow Australian filmmaker Jarrah Gurrie, many of which have screened internationally and won over 30 awards.
+By 2017 Bailey had made over 40 films, many of which were collaborations with fellow Australian filmmaker Jarrah Gurrie, and many of which have screened internationally, winning over 30 awards.